neuro-team-femto/lab_manual/docs/running-a-study/run-an-online-study.md

 - After making a selection, the next pair of sounds will play automatically.
 - Repeat this process for each pair of sounds until the end of the experiment.

-# Accessing the results
+## Accessing the results

 *For Experimenters and the ProsAVC Team in APHP

-## Administrator Access:
+### 1. Administrator Access:

 - To view individual or collective participant results, log in with administrator credentials.
-- Use Username (Identifiant): admin and Password: prosavc_admin.
+- Use Username (Identifiant): "admin" and Password: "prosavc_admin".
-- Click sign-in to access the experiment's dashboard.
+- Click "sign-in" to access the experiment's dashboard.

-## Reviewing Participant Data:
+### 2. Reviewing Participant Data:

 - Upon successful login, you'll be presented with a list of CSV files, each corresponding to a participant's data.
 - Click on a CSV file to review the participant's results.